 An educational, practical and experiential workshop for developing coaching and clinical skills, tools and personal and spiritual insight.

-This course is designed as an introduction to the fundamental methodology of psychosynthesis as an integrative, holistic and psycho-spiritual model of mental health and well-being.
+This course is designed as an introduction to the fundamental methodology of psychosynthesis as an integrative, holistic and neuro-psycho-spiritual model of the psyche.
 It is of particular interest if you or your clients are attempting to understand and integrate relational, personal and spiritual experiences and dilemmas.
 It provides a solid framework for finding a sense of value, meaning and purpose out of life suffering.

-From a neuro-psycho-spiritual perspective, this course will teach you about:
+From a neuro-psycho-spiritual perspective, this psychosynthesis trauma training will teach you about: